0xeb/useful-scripts/python/README.md

 In decompose mode, it takes a single Markdown file and breaks it into multiple files In compose mode, it takes a folder with multiple Markdown files and combines them into a single file

+## markdown_render.py

+This is a simple script that renders a Markdown file into HTML on localhost.